jfisher-usgs/MiscSpatialData/ackerman/README.md

 ## Data Sets

 - *actmodclp* is the polygon used to clip the active model cells from the model grid.
-- *inlmodext* is the extent of the active model grid.
+- *inlmodext* is the areal extent of the active model domain in layer 1.

 ## Shapefile to GeoJSON Conversion